Kunal-CodeLab/GitAuto-Push/README.md

 1. Navigate to **GitHub Settings** > **Developer Settings** > **Personal Access Tokens** > **Tokens (classic)**.
 2. Click **Generate new token (classic)**.
 3. Grant **`repo`** (and optionally **`workflow`**) scopes.
-4. Save the generated key and copy it into the app settings.
+4. Save the generated key and copy it into the app settings or `config.json`.

 ---